Loading. Please Wait....

 Just as you benefit from the group experience, you can also help other group members as you grow and make progress.
 Others will be affected positively by hearing about your successes and by your kind and caring demeanour.
 You will also notice you feel better when you are able to help someone else.
 Many groups will explicitly include the goal of helping others as a central component of the group’s mission.

 Individual therapy (sometimes called psychotherapy, talk therapy) is a process through which clients work one-on-one with a trained mental health clinician in a safe, caring, and confidential environment.
 Therapy sessions allow individuals to explore their feelings, beliefs, and behaviors, work through challenging or influential memories, identify aspects of their lives that they would like to change, better understand themselves and others, set personal goals, and work toward desired change.
-Individual therapy can help one deal with many personal topics in life such as anger, depression, anxiety, substance abuse, marriage and relationship challenges, parenting problems, school difficulties, career changes, etc.
+Individual therapy can help one deal with many personal topics in life such as anger, depression, anxiety, marriage and relationship challenges, parenting problems, school difficulties, career changes, etc.

 The goal of individual therapy is to talk through mental health concerns and help clients heal, grow, and move toward more productive, psychologically healthy lives.
 Good therapy is client-driven, and specific goals for therapy will be determined by you and your therapist collaboratively.